jam1garner/msclang/ReadMe.md

 * Python 3 (3.5 or higher suggested)
 * pycparser (Can be obtained using `pip install pycparser`)

+### Installation

+* Extract contents (unit_tests folder not needed) anywhere
+* Add that folder to path if it is not already
+* Ensure the proper script (msclang.bat on windows, msclang.sh on linux) uses python 3 (by default it uses the `python` command, however this may need to be changed to `python3` or your system's equivelant)

 ### Features

 MSClang is based heavily on C but has lots of differences in order to best suite the target environment.
 While parsing follows the C99 standard, some features are missing.
 Here is a small list of differences: